timothyshull/programming_notes/c++/the_c++_programming_lang_advice.md

 5. Use resource handles and RAII to manage resources
 6. Use abstract classes as interfaces when complete separation of interface and implementation is needed
 7. Use class hierarchies to represent concepts with inherent hierarchical structure
-8. When designing a class hierarchy, distinguish between implementation inheritance and inter- face inheritance
+8. When designing a class hierarchy, distinguish between implementation inheritance and interface inheritance
 9. Control construction, copy, move, and destruction of objects
 10. Return containers by value (relying on move for efficiency)
 11. Provide strong resource safety